 If you’re a parent, you know and love that newborn baby smell.
 It’s intoxicating and makes you feel all warm and fuzzy.
 But why is that?
 It turns out that our baby’s scent truly gives us a dopamine hit.
-A study published in Frontiers in Psychology shows that the smell of our baby lights up our pleasure and reward centers in our brains.
-It’s a response similar to eating delicious food, which explains why we feel like we want to eat our babies up because they’re so cute.
-However, so we don’t commit cannibalism, the study notes that the odor also motivates a parent to care for the infant.
+A study published in Frontiers in Psychology shows that the smell of our baby lights up our brain’s pleasure and reward centers.
+It’s a response similar to eating delicious food, which explains why we want to eat our babies up because they’re so cute.
+However, so we don’t commit cannibalism, the study notes that the odor motivates a parent to care for the infant.
 Smelling your baby’s head is like a “biological reward.”
-Thankfully.
+Thankfully.4

 Babies can smell you when you come into the room if you’re breastfeeding.

-In fact, this recognition of scent can begin while the baby is in the womb, according to a study published in Communicative & Integrative Biology.
+This recognition of scent can begin while the baby is in the womb, according to a study published in Communicative & Integrative Biology.
 Per the study, “[t]he emotional relationship between mother and baby begins with mutual recognition, which starts during gestation and continues through birth.”
-“Imprinting” occurs through visual, auditory, and olfactory (sense of smell) learning.
+“Imprinting” occurs through learning through visual, auditory, and olfactory (sense of smell).
 The study notes that beginning from pregnancy, learning through the sense of smell seems to begin in utero so the infant can find its mother after birth.
-It’s all about the pheromones.
+It’s all about the pheromones.6

 If you breastfeed your baby, you might’ve noticed that if you’re anywhere close to your napping baby, they suddenly wake up no matter how quiet you are.
 They can smell you coming from a mile away.
 And it’s not because you haven’t had time to shower in three days.
-Your breast milk smell is definitely attractive to infants, according to Sarah Mallin, former NICU nurse and current director of operations at Boram Postnatal Retreat.
+According to Sarah Mallin, former NICU nurse and current director of operations at Boram Postnatal Retreat, your breast milk smell is attractive to infants.
 “Babies can smell their mothers because breast milk has a very attractive scent for babies,” she says.

 “Ever wonder why the baby sleeps better when just dad is around?
 That’s because he doesn’t have the same scents,” says Mallin.
 So you can tell dad to stop bragging about being a baby whisperer and getting them to nap.
 “Babies like to be close to your smell and are triggered by it.
 It’s another survival skill given to them by mother nature — they know their food source!”
 Mallin says.

-Do newborns respond to their mother’s voice faster than anyone else’s?
+Do newborns respond to their mother’s voices faster than anyone else’s?

 Mallin says because your baby has heard your voice in utero for months.
 Your voice is familiar and creates an instinctual response.
 “This all increases their responsiveness to their mother’s voice.
-With that said, if a partner was around often during the pregnancy, they may also recognize this voice and be responsive to it.
+If a partner was around often during the pregnancy, they may also recognize and be responsive to this voice.
 The responsiveness may increase as they associate this other human as someone who cares for them.”

-So newborns do respond to their mom’s voice faster than anyone else’s.
+So newborns respond to their mom’s voice faster than anyone else’s.
 But according to a study from The University of Montreal, her voice will also preferentially activate parts of her baby’s brain responsible for language learning.
 “The brain signals also revealed that while the infants did react to other women’s voices, these sounds only activated the voice recognition parts of the brains,” the study noted.
-Overall, the study said, “The mother’s voice is special to babies.”
-And your baby’s “voice” is special to you, too, mama.
+The study said, “The mother’s voice is special to babies.”
+And your baby’s “voice” is special to you, too, mama.7

 Can mothers distinguish their own baby’s sounds from others?